 For the second rinse, you could put items that are similar colors together and rinse them in warm water.
 Keep rinsing until the the water is clear.

-For the third rinse, add some TNA soap, Synthrapol, Zero, or blue Dawn dish soap to the water - basically any mild soap that does not contain a bleaching agent.
+For the next rinse, rinse in warm water with some some TNA soap, Synthrapol, Zero, or blue Dawn dish soap - basically any mild soap that does not contain a bleaching agent.

-Finally, rinse out the soap with warm water, squeeze out excess liquid (rolling in a towel helps) and hang fabric to dry.
+Finally, rinse out the soap with cool water, squeeze out excess liquid (rolling in a towel helps) and hang fabric to dry.

 NOTE - if your hands or work area have picked up some dye, Vim is quite helpful for cleaning it off.
 Stubborn stains on hands will come off in a few days, or you can use Reduran/Kresto Color hand cleaner.